bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 ## Constraints

-- If you have added indexes to certain tables in the Engine database, you must remove them before migrating from 6.2.6 to a later version.
+- If you have added custom indexes to certain tables in the Engine database, you must remove them before migrating to a later version.
 If you do not remove these indexes, the migration will not complete.
-  This applies to the following tables: `arch_process_instance`, `arch_connector_instance`, `arch_flownode_instance`, `arch_data_instance` and `arch_data_mapping`.

 - There is no guarantee that the Look & Feel definition is compatible across maintenance versions.
   For example, in 6.2.2, `jquery+` was renamed `jqueryplus` in `BonitaConsole.html`, for compatibility with more application servers.